platformsh/platformsh-docs/docs/src/dedicated/architecture/development.md

 ## Larger developments environments

-By default, all containers in development environments are "Small" sized, as they have limited traffic needs.
+By default, all containers in development environments are {{< partial "plans/default-dev-env-size" >}} sized, as they have limited traffic needs.
 For more resource-intensive applications this size can be increased for an additional fee.